InterNACHI® Home Inspection FAQ for Home Buyers & Sellers

 What is the Buy-Back Guarantee and how does it work?

-If your InterNACHI® Certified Professional Inspector® participates in the Buy-Back Guarantee, InterNACHI® will buy your home back if the inspector misses something on your inspection.
+If your InterNACHI® Certified Professional Inspector® participates in the Buy-Back Guarantee, InterNACHI® will buy your home if the inspector misses something during your inspection.

 Here’s how this program works: